msssm/project_template/other/README.md

+# Other Files Folder

-# Anything else, such as datasets, reading, tutorials, etc goes here
+Anything else, such as datasets, reading, tutorials, etc goes here